-Here at Ogborne Law, we talk with some of our clients about the taboo associated with prenuptial agreements, aka prenups.
+Here at Ogborne Law, we talk with some of our clients about the taboo associated with a prenuptial agreement, aka prenups.
 We speak with clients all the time about how this is a scary topic for them to bring up.

 Prenuptial agreements tend to be somewhat of a touchy topic in the marriage world.
 Some applaud them for giving protection in case the marriage dissolves.
 However, others say that it is setting the marriage up to fail from the start.